axeluhl/sailing-analytics/wiki/info/landscape/olympic-plan-for-paris-marseille-2024.md

 Furthermore, the shadow master must not send into the production RabbitMQ replication channel that is used by the production master instance while it is not in production itself, because it would duplicate the operations sent.
 Instead, the shadow master shall use a local RabbitMQ instance to which an SSH tunnel forwards.

+We will install a cron job that regularly performs a "compareServers" between production and shadow master.
+Any deviation shall be notified using the e-mail notification mechanism in place for all other alerts and monitoring activities, too.

 ## Cloud RabbitMQ

 Instead of ``rabbit-ap-northeast-1.sapsailing.com`` we will use ``rabbit-eu-west-3.sapsailing.com`` pointing to the internal IP address of the RabbitMQ installation in ``eu-west-3`` that is used as the default for the on-site master processes as well as for all cloud replicas.